nforgeio/neon-doc/README.md

 # Useful Maintainer Information

-This page describes how to configure your workstation to work with the NEONFORGE documentation as well as how to build and public it.
+This page describes how to configure your workstation to work with the NeonFORGE documentation as well as how to build and public it.

 ## Maintainer Setup